Advocate

 Cost of living

-Central London businesses, which were disproportionately hard-hit in the pandemic, are now having to deal with a perfect storm of soaring energy costs, severe staff shortages, diminishing footfall, customers spending less, strikes, changing working patterns, and the withdrawal of pandemic-era Government support.
-It would be disastrous if businesses that were supported during the pandemic had to shut their doors now.
+Central London businesses, which were disproportionately hard-hit in the pandemic, have had to deal with a perfect storm of soaring energy costs, staff shortages, diminishing footfall, customers spending less, strikes, changing working patterns, and the withdrawal of pandemic-era Government support.

-We will continue to advocate on behalf of our members for support, particularly those struggling with affording their energy bills with support coming to an end in March.
+We will continue to advocate on behalf of our members for support, particularly those struggling with affording their energy bills.

 September 2022